cgsdfc/GraduateDesign/paper/DCGM.md

 *a line of though:* Although the training is nearly free of human annotation, the evaluation of such system relies heavily on human evaluation.
 The training of task-oriented system relies on human annotation but its evaluation is more supervised.
 One cannot gain both sides of goodness.

 ## Recurrent Language Model (RLM)
-- benefits of using an RLM:
+- benefits of using an RLM as NLG:
     * plausible
     * fluent
     * contextual relevant